wbotelhos/gridy/README.txt

  * debug:           false                                       // Shows details of the grid request.
  * error:           null                                        // Function executed when occurs an error.
  * find:            'id'                                        // Name of the column where research will be done.
- * findList:        []                                          // List with the name of the columns for research.
+ * findsName:       []                                          // List with the name of the columns for research.
+ * findTarget:      null                                        // ID of the place where the find element will be appended.
+ * headersName      []                                          // List of the names used on the header element.
- * findOption:      true                                        // Enables you to choose the column to do the research.
+ * headersWidth:    []                                          // Width of the columns of the header element.
  * height:          'auto'                                      // Height of the grid.
  * hoverFx:         false                                       // Enables highlight rows on mouseover.
  * jsonp:           false                                       // Enables the JSONP content type.